 - Creative Futures 2

 Level 6 is negotiated.
 You will work with staff to pitch the projects that demonstrate your flair for storytelling, your skills and abilities, your ambition and your understanding of the comics industry.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

 The academic requirements for the course are 48-72 UCAS tariff points but all applications are considered individually and we consider work experience, vocational training/qualifications, as well as motivation and potential to succeed.

 Where possible, we like to interview all of our applicants in person.
 If this is problematic, we can arrange a digital portfolio review or an online interview.

-In your portfolio we love to see you demonstrate your drawing ability.
-You can show this by showing life drawing, sketchbook work as well as your final pieces.
+In your portfolio, we love to see you demonstrate your drawing ability.
+You can show this by showing life drawings, sketchbook work as well as your final pieces.
 We would normally expect students hoping to specialise in graphic novels or children’s publishing to show examples of comics or children’s book illustration work they have produced.

 Teaching & Assessment

 Students are assessed in a variety of ways over the course of their degree, from individual tutorials, group critique, peer assessment and presentation of final artwork.
 Feedback is tailored individually to help you develop your artwork to a professional standard.

 The majority of the active teaching and learning is studio/workshop based and practical in nature supported with lectures, demonstrations, tutorials, seminars and critiques and talks by specialist guest speakers